MESH ONLINECODENAME:

 Pin approval → local client consent, NOT remote authorization; wrapper policy always wins

-Connecting an MCP host to net mcp serve grants it no ambient authority over the mesh.
+Connecting an MCP host to net-mesh mcp serve grants it no ambient authority over the mesh.
 Owner-only is the default for wrapped tools; widening is explicit and per-origin.